Reinheitsgebot: Purpose

+The rule may have also had a protectionist role, as beers from Northern Germany often contained additives that could not be grown in Bavaria.

 Religious conservatism may have also played a role in adoption of the rule in Bavaria, to suppress the use of plants that were allegedly used in pagan rituals, such as gruit, henbane, belladonna, or wormwood.
 The rule also excluded problematic methods of preserving beer, such as soot, stinging nettle and henbane.

 Significance and continuity

 While some sources refer to the Bavarian law of 1516 as the first law regulating food safety, this is inaccurate, as earlier food safety regulations can be traced back as far as ancient Rome.
 Similarly, some sources claim that the law has been essentially unchanged since its adoption, but as early as the mid-1500s Bavaria began to allow ingredients such as coriander, bay leaf, and wheat.
 Yeast was also added to modern versions of the law after the discovery of its role in fermentation.